 The student must satisfy the requirements of the Preliminary Examination for the PhD degree as administered by the home department.
 The certification that the student is acceptable for PhD work according to its norms is the responsibility of the home department.

-Upon completion of the Preliminary Examination, a student may apply for admission to the Geophysics PhD Program by letter addressed to the chair of the Committee.
+Upon completion of the Preliminary Examination and prior to undergoing the Comprehensive Examination, a student may apply for admission to the Geophysics PhD Program by letter addressed to the chair of the Committee.
 This letter should state the date on which the requirements of the Preliminary Examination were satisfied.
 The letter must be endorsed by an authorized member of the faculty of the home department (often the student's advisor), showing departmental approval of the transfer of the student into the Geophysics Program.

 All students must be admitted to a PhD program in a "home" department.
 Application materials submitted to the department should follow department guidelines.
 Admissions are carried out according to the normal standards of the department.